Memory dependence prediction

 Memory dependence prediction, also known as speculative load, is a prediction technique used by modern CPUs.
 In this method, the processor tries to forecast operations that depend on accessing the same data in a computer's memory, and executes those operations out of order to improve performance.

-By executing memory-dependent operations in an order other than that implied by the program, the system can avoid an occurrence known as a read-after-write (RAW) dependency violation; which is where a program needs to access the value of data that has just been changed.
+By executing memory-dependent operations in an order other than that implied by the program, the system can avoid an occurrence known as a RAW (read-after-write) dependency violation.
+RAW occurs when software tries to access the value of data that has recently changed.
 When such a violation occurs, the system must execute a pipeline flush, which can delay CPU performance.
 Memory dependence prediction can be used to avoid these situations.